saverio-negro/saverio-negro/README.md

 ### 2. Space Patrol

-**Space Patrol** is a project born with the idea of showcasing a simple mathematical framework I have built for visionOS: "FieldKit".
-"FieldKit" is meant to offer a visual representation for different types of vector fields — mainly force vector fields.
+**Space Patrol** is a project born with the idea of showcasing a simple mathematical framework built for visionOS: **FieldKit**.
+FieldKit is meant to offer a visual representation for different types of vector fields — mainly force vector fields.
 The framework was built according to the ECS (Entity-Component-System) design pattern and is still in its early stages.
-"Space Patrol" walks the user through a guided and funny experience in space, and serves as a UI/UX to expose "FieldKit".
+Space Patrol walks the user through a guided and funny experience in space, and serves as a UI/UX to expose FieldKit.

 <a href="https://github.com/saverio-negro/SpacePatrol">Space Patrol</a>

-### 3. Quotly (WWDC Swift Student Challenge Winner 2025)
+### 3. Quotly (Apple's WWDC Swift Student Challenge Winner 2025)

 **Quotly** is an app I truly hold dear to.
 It's a tool I heartedly developed to serve inspiration and motivation in people's life.
 "Quotly" tries to enhance self-awareness in a world that is continuously fast-pacing, and spark motivation and inspiration by allowing the user to write little reflections (memos) on a daily motivational quote; specifically, one reflection for each daytime.
 The quote is meant to accompany the user througout their day.